Adam–God doctrine

+In contrast, many Mormon Fundamentalists have retained this doctrine as a chief principle of their faith.
+Several Fundamentalist authors, such as Ogden Kraut and Joseph W. Musser have written books on the subject highlighting the prominent role of Adam continues to play.

+It is debated whether or not Brigham Young did actually teach this theory as doctrine.
+There are some instances where it was written that he taught it during a sermon, but it could have been the result of misinterpretations or clerical errors.
+In Wilford Woodruff’s May 14, 1876 journal entry he recorded Brigham teaching “Adam was Michael the archangel, and was the father of Jesus Christ in the flesh.”

 Background

 Though Joseph Smith, the founder of the Latter Day Saint movement, never used the term "Adam–God" in any of his recorded public statements, he provided several teachings from which the doctrine's adherents draw support.
 For example, Smith taught in an 1839 sermon that Adam was actually the archangel Michael, who held the First Presidency in the premortal life.
 In the same sermon, Smith taught that Adam holds "the keys of the universe," and so it is through his authority that all priesthood "keys," the abilities to unlock particular priesthood powers, are revealed from heaven.
 In 1840, Smith taught that Adam is the one "through whom Christ has been revealed from heaven, and will continue to be revealed from henceforth."
 Finally, Smith taught in his 1844 King Follett discourse that God was once a man "like one of us."

 Young and other adherents of the doctrine claim that Smith was its originator and that Smith privately taught it to them before his death, in 1844.
-However, the prevailing academic view is that the doctrine taught by Young and others was an elaboration of Smith's vague references to Adam's unique role in Mormon doctrine.
+However, the prevailing academic view is that the doctrine taught by Young and others was an elaboration of Smith's vague references to Adam's unique role in Latter Day Saint doctrine.
 Although Young is generally credited with originating the doctrine, the original source may also have been Young's counselor in the First Presidency, Heber C. Kimball.